andrew/ultimate-awesome/README.md

 - [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
+- [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - A collection of resources on digital human including clothed people digitalization, virtual try-on, and other related directions.
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.
-- [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - A collection of resources on digital human including clothed people digitalization, virtual try-on, and other related directions.
+- [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - 📖A curated list of Awesome LLM Inference Paper with codes, TensorRT-LLM, vLLM, streaming-llm, AWQ, SmoothQuant, WINT8/4, Continuous Batching, FlashAttention, PagedAttention etc.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - Awesome Dataset Distillation Papers.